2016 – current University of Sydney: PhD in freshwater turtle conservation

 - Gilchrist Educational Trust Travel Study Grant

-July 2014 Top Student Award by the Royal Society of Biology
+July 2014 Top Biology Student Award awarded by The Society of Biology

-June 2015 Undergraduate Research Prize awarded by the School of Biological and Environmental Sciences at the University of Stirling
+June 2014 Undergraduate Research Prize awarded by the School of Biological and Environmental Studies at the University of Stirling

 May 2012 Volunteering MV Award for 50+ hours of volunteering with the University of Stirling Student Union